Online Training for Faculty and Staff

 FAQs about training:

-All University of St. Thomas employees are required to complete the training.
-If you have questions about whether you are required to take this training, please contact the Title IX Coordinator, Danielle Hermanny, at firstname.lastname@example.org.
+All University of St. Thomas employees are required to complete the training within the first 5 days of employment, and then every two years thereafter.
+If you have questions about whether you are required to take this training, please contact the Title IX Coordinator, Danielle Hermanny, at email@example.com.

 Employees will receive an email from 'Student Success' with instructions about accessing the training, either at program kick off on February 5, 2018, or upon becoming a new employee at St. Thomas.
 Those instructions are as follows: